Yumiko-chan incident: Trial

 Hurt was court-martialed on charges of rape and felony murder by an American military court in Okinawa.
-He was tried just 14 days after U.S. marine Raymond Parker was sentenced to life in prison for raping a 9-year-old Okinawa girl.
+He was tried just 15 days after U.S. Marine Raymond Elton Parker was sentenced to life in prison for raping a 7-year-old Okinawan girl.
 Hurt insisted on his innocence.
 His court martial lasted 13 days and he was convicted after a deliberation of less than an hour, and sentenced to death.
 While it was standard procedure, Hurt was returned to the U.S. without the Okinawan public being informed.
-After sentencing, people from his hometown, as well as number of politicians jumped to his defense.
+After sentencing, people from his hometown and a number of politicians jumped to his defense.

 The defense presented letters and petitions from Hurt's hometown of Lothair, which described him as "honest" and "law abiding".
 Military prosecutors rejected this, citing Hurt's prior convictions.

 Representative Carl D. Perkins discussed concerns from his district where Hurt "comes from" that "something could be done about" the death sentence.
 Senator Thruston Ballard Morton urged a commutation, saying "The conviction rests upon circumstantial evidence and there exists some doubt concerning the guilt or innocence of the accused."
 Senator John Sherman Cooper pleaded for the case to be reviewed more carefully.
 Then Senate Majority Leader Lyndon B. Johnson and Senator Ralph Yarborough asked a law firm to help with Hurt's appeals.

 In May 1959, U.S. Army Secretary Wilber M. Brucker recommended that Hurt's death sentence be carried out.
 "I have studied this case carefully," he said.
 "And I am convinced of the guilt of the accused."
-Pointing to his prior convictions and his false statements on his enlistment papers in the 1940s, Brucker said Hurt had a history of being a liar and a sexual predator.
-In 1960, in response to increasing pressure, Hurt's sentence was reduced to 45 years without the possibility of parole by President Dwight D. Eisenhower.
+Among the factors which led Brucker to conclude that Hurt was guilty were his prior convictions for assault and attempted rape and the falsification of his enlistment papers in 1942 when he concealed his criminal record.
+However, in response to increasing pressure, Hurt's sentence was reduced to 45 years in prison without the possibility of parole by President Dwight D. Eisenhower in 1960.

 Release from prison

 Following the commutation of his death sentence, Hurt was transferred to United States Penitentiary in Leavenworth, Kansas, where he suffered a stroke in 1969.
 He wrote letters to Senators and members of the U.S. government requesting to be granted parole or his case to be dismissed.
 In one letter, he alleged, "I was sacrificed to appease the dissident political elements who were demanding an end to American mil. [military] Occupation."

-In January 1977, President Gerald Ford granted Hurt's request to be made eligible for parole, and he was released from prison later that year.
-Following his release, Hurt found work as a night watchman, and got married in 1981.
-On August 6, 1984, he died at a Department of Veterans Affairs hospital in Ohio State.
-Hurt's grave in Reading Cemetery, Hamilton County, Ohio State, is marked with a headstone, provided by the Department of Veterans' Affairs, noting his service in World War II.
+In January 1977, President Gerald Ford modified the sentences of six former military death row inmates, including Hurt, to make them eligible for parole.
+Hurt was released from prison later that year.
+Following his release, he found work as a night watchman and married Lura Bea McKinney in 1981.
+On 6 August 1984, Hurt died at a Department of Veterans Affairs hospital in Ohio State.
+His grave in Reading Cemetery, Hamilton County, Ohio State, is marked with a headstone, provided by the Department of Veterans' Affairs, noting his service in World War II.